decentralizedthoughts/decentralizedthoughts.github.io/_posts/2025-11-08-benign-simplex.md

 2. The protocol does not always wait for $n - f$ to change views.
 Waiting for $n - f$ happens only when all observed messages are `NoVote`.
 A single `Vote` is sufficient to move forward, which reduces latency in the common case.
 3. The use of an explicit `NoVote` is a critical tool for better latency that is borrowed from Simplex and what makes this protocol different from many other Paxos based protocols.
 4. Open problem: is it possible to improve the worst case latency or obtain this latency with $O(n^2)$ message complexity?
+5. This post is one entry in the Simplex line; for the surrounding posts and variants, see the [Simplex chapter](https://decentralizedthoughts.github.io/2026-05-25-chapter-simplex/).

 ## Acknowledgments